+Statutory end of key stage assessments indicate that pupils eligible for Pupil Premium continue to perform, at least in line with or, above the national average figures.
 Most pupils are starting to make significant gains in their self-confidence and approaches to learning which has had a positive impact on end of year attainment and pupil progress.

 Alongside high-quality teaching, a range of ongoing and timely intervention results in pupils knowing more and remembering more.
-This demonstrates that regularly reviewing and adapting the provision provided results in most identified pupils working at the expected level and fulfilling their potential and preparing them well for the next stage of education.
+This demonstrates that regularly reviewing and adapting the provision provided results in most identified pupils working at the expected level, fulfilling their potential, and preparing them well for the next stage of education.

 Linked to the outcomes set last year, there are high impact outcomes for relatively low-cost investment.
-See 2021-22 end of key stage statutory assessment information.
+See 2022-23 end of key stage statutory assessment information.
 All staff members are accountable for pupil progress.
 Pupils have made significant gains when compared to other pupils nationally.
-Continue this effective programme for the current Year 6 pupils, especially in the current climate (COVID 19).
+Continue this effective programme for the current Year 6 pupils.

 A wealth of expertise is developing in the teaching of inference and mastery, which is starting to have a significant impact on pupil's learning and progress.
-Developing inference skills and mastery have been observed in lesson observations across the school, including the use of effective questioning.
+Developing inference skills and mastery have been observed in learning observations across the school, including the use of effective questioning.
 Teachers and teaching assistants have all received inference training.
 Additional intervention for identified pupils has supported pupil progress.

-Effective booster groups mean that pupils are starting to make significant gains in their self-confidence and approaches to learning and had a positive impact on end of year attainment and pupil progress.
+Effective booster groups mean that pupils are starting to make significant gains in their self-confidence and approaches to learning and they have had a positive impact on end of year attainment and pupil progress.
 These groups now need to be implemented for newly identified pupils.